waterloo-rocketry/software-onboarding/README.md

 there are some incompatibilities.
 Namely, you cant run bash (`.sh`) scripts on native Windows.

 There are a couple ways to work around this issue.
+1. **Easy:** Use Git bash!
+If you have Git already set up on your computer from the first step, (unless you disabled it) you should already have git bash installed.
+    This is a straightforward bash terminal that supports a wide range of Unix style commands and programs.
+To open a git bash terminal, search for "Git bash" in the start menu.
+Once started, switch to the repo's directory and refer back to the formatting instructions under [Part III: Making a Change](#part-iii-making-a-change).

-1. Install WSL (windows subsystem for linux).
+2. **Hard:** Install WSL (windows subsystem for linux).
 This essentially runs a linux kernel inside windows and allows running full programs in Debian, Ubuntu, Fedora, etc.
     If you dont have a reason to use WSL1, install WSL2 as it is more up to data with better features.
 Refer to the [Microsoft Install Instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 After having installed WSL and your Linux distro of choice, open the repo folder in cmd or powershell and enter `wsl`.
 This will put you in a linux command terminal.
 Then, refer to the formatting instructions under [Part III: Making a Change](#part-iii-making-a-change).
 You will likely need to install python dependacies since the linux environement is separate from windows.

-2. Install CYGWIN.
-CYGWIN interprets linux/unix programs to run natively on windows.
-This means that programs require a recompile, leading to complication and a lot of hair pulling.
-WSL was functionally the replacement for CYGWIN, so use WSL unless you have a reason not to.